liveprojects-mort/little_one_drive_app/README.md

 #### Getting this working in MMU Student Windows 10

-You will find most of the apps needed to get LittleList to build and install on an android phone, but the OS set-up is a little idiosyncratic!
+You will find most of the apps needed to get this app to build and install on an android phone, but the OS set-up is a little idiosyncratic!

 Android Studio and Android SDK 26 are already installed MS VS Code is installed